AuroraDysis/Einstein.jl/README.md

 - Ultraspherical spectral method
 - Ultraspherical rectangular collocation [TODO]

-Although the ChebyshevSuite is inspired by algorithms from [Chebfun](https://github.com/chebfun/chebfun), it has been extensively enhanced in this package to optimize performance and enable arbitrary-precision calculations.
+Although the ChebSuite is inspired by algorithms from [Chebfun](https://github.com/chebfun/chebfun), it has been extensively enhanced in this package to optimize performance and enable arbitrary-precision calculations.